hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 Another characteristic of how exceptions in Java work is that there are two types of exceptions: Checked and Unchecked.

 [Checked exceptions](https://javarevisited.blogspot.com/2011/12/checked-vs-unchecked-exception-in-java.html) are exceptions that extend the Exception class.
-Their behaviour is: If a code inside a method A throws a checked exception, any method that calls method A must handle the checked exception by either catching or throwing (or perhaps both).
+Their behaviour is: If a code inside method A throws a checked exception, any method that calls method A must handle the checked exception by either catching or throwing (or perhaps both).
 The code will not compile otherwise.
 Extending a [Checked exception](https://docs.oracle.com/javase/tutorial/essential/exceptions/definition.html) is a way to force programmers to handle a specific error.

 Unchecked exceptions are used for unrecoverable errors.
 Such errors are not to be handled.
 Instead, programmers should tackle the root cause that triggers them.
 Example: [NullpointerException](https://javarevisited.blogspot.com/2012/06/common-cause-of-javalangnullpointerexce.html).